Christianity and transgender people: Documents and declarations

+Statements by popes

+Pope Benedict XVI denounced concepts of gender transition, warning that these ideas blur the distinction between male and female and could thus lead to the "self-destruction" of the human species.
+Benedict also warned against alteration of the word gender: "What is often expressed and understood by the term 'gender' is definitively resolved in the self-emancipation of the human being from creation and the Creator," he warned.
+"Man wants to create himself, and to decide always and exclusively on his own about what concerns him."
+He said that this is humanity living "against truth, against the creating Spirit".
+In December 2012, during his Christmas address to the Roman Curia, he described the view that one can choose their gender identity, as "a profound falsehood".

+While repeatedly denouncing gender theory and gender-affirming surgery, in several public statements, Pope Francis, head of the Catholic Church from 2013 to 2025, emphasised the need to accompany transgender people.

+Statements by bishops

-In January 2020, Bishop Paprocki of the Diocese of Springfield released a pastoral guide regarding gender identity.
-Paprocki's guide stated that "a person cannot change his or her gender" and that sex-reassignment surgery is "a type of mutilation and intrinsically evil."
-He also refers to transgender surgeries for children as "child abuse and genital mutilation" and emphasized that "it is imperative to be clear on the reality of human biology as a gift from God that we cannot change."
+In January 2020 Bishop Paprocki of the Diocese of Springfield released a pastoral guide regarding gender identity.
+Paprocki's guide stated that "a person cannot change his or her gender" and that sex-reassignment surgery is "a type of mutilation and intrinsically evil".
+He also refers to transgender surgeries for children as "child abuse and genital mutilation [and emphasized that] it is imperative to be clear on the reality of human biology as a gift from God that we cannot change."

-In August 2021, Bishop Burbidge of the Diocese of Arlington released a pastoral letter titled A Catechesis on the Human Person and Gender Ideology.
-Burbidge's letter calls upon Catholics to show love to transgender people, reminding them of their value and listening to their struggle, while also avoiding showing any "misguided charity and false compassion."
+In August 2021 Bishop Burbidge of the Diocese of Arlington released a pastoral letter titled A Catechesis on the Human Person and Gender Ideology.
+Burbidge's letter calls upon Catholics to show love to transgender people, reminding them of their value and listening to their struggle, while also avoiding showing any "misguided charity and false compassion".
 He urges Catholics to reject the use of "gender-affirming' terms or pronouns", as it would "be inconsistent" with Church teachings on sex.

-Pope Francis has met with transgender people during the COVID-19 Pandemic to offer medical care.